 Active reading (and listening) will help you

-What I’m going to share with you today is my advice on how to improve your general English, by which I mean your lexis – that’s vocabulary to normal people - and grammar.
-It will also help you to learn sentences suitable for IELTS [Speaking, & writing Task 1 and Task 2].
+What I’m going to share with you today is my advice on how to improve your general English, by which I mean your lexis – that’s vocabulary to normal people – and grammar.
+It will also help you to learn sentences suitable for IELTS speaking, & writing.

 If you make mistakes with tenses, articles, plurals, complex sentences, and so on, then you really will benefit from active reading.